aiden200/GPT3_Implementation/README.md

 # Generatively Pretrained Transformer Project

 This project is dedicated to building a Generatively Pretrained Transformer (GPT) inspired by the seminal paper "Attention is All You Need" and the advancements seen in OpenAI's GPT-2 and GPT-3 models.
 Our journey explores the intricate connections to ChatGPT, a model that has significantly impacted natural language processing and understanding.
-In a twist of meta-learning, we've also incorporated GitHub Copilot, a tool based on GPT, to assist in developing parts of this GPT model.

 ## Background